-The Functional Design program provides the student with the skills and techniques needed for employment.
+The functional design program provides the student with the skills and techniques needed for employment.
 It is not intended as a transfer program but rather provides the student with experience in solving problems of the design and production of a product.
-Drafting students may find this program very useful in furthering their skills.
-Emphasis in the commercial graphics courses is on merchandising and marketing.
+Drafting students may find this program to be very useful in furthering their skills.
+The commercial graphics courses emphasize merchandising and marketing.

-The Interior Design program consists of a series of highly practical courses leading to apprenticeship or direct employment.
+The interior design program consists of a series of highly practical courses leading to apprenticeship or direct employment.
 Interior design offers the student a variety of skills and experience in such areas as landscaping, custom furniture design, built-ins, light-weight structures, and unique Southwestern environmental problems (heating, cooling and solar energy).